HarvestSorts/aprils-expanded-tooltips/README.md

 # April Rivenend's Expanded Tooltips
-A bunch of Tooltips intended for use on Cloverfield Origins (2025).
-Has support for both Immersive Tips / Tips (by Txni/Darkhax) and Expanded Tooltips.
-This is a 1.20.1 resource pack.
+A bunch of item tooltips and loading screen tips intended for Cloverfield Origins, a private friends-only Minecraft SMP.
+On 1.21.x, there are more general descriptions.
+This resource pack is tested with 1.20.1, but other versions may work.

 Anglish containes english tooltips that I wrote while stoned.
 I didn't want to fit it anywhere else.
+It seemed offensive.

+## Version support
+- [ ] 1.12.2 (impossible and unsupported)
+- [X] 1.16.3 - 1.16.5 (tips only)
+- [X] 1.18.x (tips only)
+- [X] 1.19.2 - 1.19.4 (untested, should support all)
+- [X] 1.20.1 (all tip types, only with Expanded Tooltips)
+- [X] 1.21.x (1.21.1 has both, 1.21.2+ only has Item Tooltips)

-## Support
+## Mod support
 [X] Tips (by Darkhax)
     [X] Immersive Tips (by Txni)
 [X] Expanded Tooltips (by KingRolly)
+[ ] Item Tooltips (by Rebel459)